- Search The Registry

 - My Account

 On this date in 1928, James Forman was born.
 He was a Black civil rights activist.

 Born in Chicago, Forman spent his early years living with his grandmother on a farm in Marshall County, Mississippi.
 When he was six, his parents took him to Chicago, where he attended a Roman Catholic grammar school before transferring to a public school in fifth grade.
 Until he was a teenager, Forman used the surname of his stepfather, John Rufus, a gas station manager, rather than that of his real father, Jackson Forman, a Chicago cab driver.

 Forman graduated from Englewood High School in 1947 with honors and then served in the Air Force before entering the University of Southern California in 1952.
-After being beaten and arrested by police at the beginning of his second college semester, Forman transferred to Roosevelt University in Chicago, where he became a leader in student politics and chairman of the university's delegation to the National Student Association conference in 1956.
+After being beaten and arrested by police at the beginning of his second college semester, Forman transferred to Roosevelt University in Chicago.
+He became a leader in student politics and chairman of the university's delegation to the National Student Association conference in 1956.

 He graduated in 1957 and attended Boston University as a graduate student.
-While reporting for the Chicago Defender in 1960, James Forman learned of Black farmers in Tennessee had been evicted by their white landlords for registering to vote.
-In support, Forman joined a program sponsored by the Congress of Racial Equality (CORE) that provided relief services to the displaced farmers.
-Later that year, he participated in "Freedom Rides," in which Blacks rode in buses throughout the South testing court-ordered integration of public transportation.
+While reporting for the Chicago Defender in 1960, James Forman learned that Black farmers in Tennessee had been evicted by their white landlords for registering to vote.
+In support, Forman joined a program sponsored by the Congress of Racial Equality (CORE) that provided relief services to displaced farmers.
+Later that year, he participated in "Freedom Rides," in which Blacks rode in buses throughout the South, testing court-ordered integration of public transportation.